jch254/buildpipeline/infrastructure/README.md

 # Deployment/Infrastructure

-CodePipeline POC is deployed to AWS on S3.
+CodePipeline POC is built, tested and deployed to AWS by CodePipeline and CodeBuild.
+Artifacts are served from S3.
 CloudFront is used as a CDN.
 Route 53 is used for DNS.
-TODO

 --

-### Deployment Prerequisites

 **All commands below must be run in the /infrastructure directory.**